-Last week, I wrote a blog that focused on the upcoming release of Amazon’s new line of Kindles.
+Last week, I wrote a blog that focused on the upcoming release of Amazon’s new e-reader, the Kindle.

 It seems as though my hypothesis may have been dead on the money.
 Now that the pre-orders for the Kindles are being reported as high, Amazon is poised for a breakthrough product release.

 “What makes this worse for Barnes & Noble, is that its primary lifeline, the Nook, is now being undersold by Amazon.”

 This is wonderful news for Amazon, but near tragic news for Barnes & Noble — which may soon be destined to take the route of Borders (that of bankruptcy).
 That is, if it does not come up with a conclusive strategy very soon.